 PPF in Depth

 The Public Provident Fund is a government-backed small savings scheme that has existed since 1968.
-It combines three benefits available nowhere else in Indian personal finance: Section 80C deduction on contributions, tax-free accumulation, and tax-free maturity — the EEE (Exempt-Exempt-Exempt) tax status.
+It combines three benefits available nowhere else in Indian personal finance: Section 80C deduction on contributions, tax-free accumulation, and tax-free maturity, together forming the EEE (Exempt-Exempt-Exempt) tax status.
 The interest rate, currently 7.1% per annum compounded annually, is set by the Ministry of Finance and reviewed quarterly.

-The numbers.
+The numbers work out like this.
 Investing Rs 1.5 lakh per year (the maximum) for 15 years at 7.1% produces a maturity corpus of approximately Rs 40.68 lakh, entirely free of tax.
-A taxpayer in the 30% bracket who claims 80C deduction on every contribution effectively reduces the net cost of each Rs 1.5 lakh deposit by Rs 46,350 — making PPF one of the most efficient instruments for high-bracket earners who want guaranteed returns.
+A taxpayer in the 30% bracket who claims 80C deduction on every contribution effectively cuts the net cost of each Rs 1.5 lakh deposit by Rs 46,350, which makes PPF one of the most efficient instruments for high-bracket earners chasing guaranteed returns.

-Maturity and extension.
 At the end of 15 years, you can close the account and withdraw fully, or extend it in 5-year blocks with or without further contributions.
-Extensions with contributions continue to earn 7.1% interest and maintain the EEE status.
+Extensions with contributions keep earning 7.1% interest and keep the EEE status intact.
 Many investors extend their PPF for one or more 5-year blocks while winding down equity exposure as they approach retirement.

-One important rule: deposit before the 5th of each month to earn interest for that month.
-PPF interest is calculated on the minimum balance between the 5th and the last day of the month.
-A deposit on the 6th earns no interest for that month — a common and avoidable mistake.
+One rule catches people out often: deposit before the 5th of each month to earn interest for that month.
+PPF interest is calculated on the minimum balance between the 5th and the last day of the month, so a deposit on the 6th earns no interest for that month.

 Use the PPF Calculator to compute exact maturity amounts with your annual contribution, current balance, and remaining tenure.